 Tamara Clayton

-Tamara works in our St John Street office and manages all our referrals and new client bookings.
-Tamara has been working in the Mental Health industry for 3 years.
+Tamara works in our Brisbane Street office and manages all our referrals and new client bookings.
+Tamara has been working in the Mental Health industry for 4 years.
 Prior to that Tamara and her Husband Adam ran their own business for many years.
 Tamara brings a wealth of skills and knowledge to the Synapse Team.
-Tamara also works in reception in St John Street.
+Tamara also works in reception at Canning Street.
 Tamara enjoys playing netball and spending time with her very active family.

 ADMIN SUPPORT